py-mina-deploy/py-mina/docs/subtasks.md

 1. Discovers previous release (`$previous`)
 2. Sets previous release as current (creates symlink from `$deploy_to/releases/$previous` to `$deploy_to/current`)
 3. Removes latest release (`$latest`)

+## force_unlock

+> Use it when you are absolutely sure that another deploy is not happening!

+Forces lockfile removal.
+Useful after failed deploy.

+Execution flow:

+1. Removes lockfile  (`$deploy_to/deploy.lock`)